-- Cannabis Sativa
+- Cannabis sativa

-- Cannabis Indica
+- Cannabis indica

-- Cannabis Ruderalis
+- Cannabis ruderalis

 Cannabis: The Evolution

-- Individual species are grouped into genera, which is the plural of genus.
+- Individual species are grouped into genera (which is the plural of genus).

 - Genera are placed into different families.

-- Families are placed into different orders and on it goes.
+- Families are placed into different orders.

 Cannabis Sativa Explained

-Sativa plants grow extremely tall, and it is not usual for them to exceed 15 feet.
+Sativa plants grow incredibly tall, and it is not unusual for them to exceed 15 feet.
 It doesn’t grow thick, and its leaves are narrow and long.
 The seeds feel soft between your fingers and have no markings.
 Sativa plants take much longer to flower than their indica counterparts and aren’t affected by light changes as much.
 On the plus side, they tend to have a shorter vegetative period than indicas.